Master of Engineering Science

 The results show that, when an attrition jet hits at the base of a spray jet, the formation of large agglomerates is significantly reduced, but a large amount of unwanted fines is then generated.
 On the other hand, the application of satellite jets at the periphery of spray jets achieved better control of large agglomerates while minimizing fines generation.

 Saha, Mithun, "Simultaneous particle agglomeration and attrition in a high temperature fluidized bed" (2012).
 Electronic Thesis and Dissertation Repository.
-Paper 876.
+876.